marjanovicbrane/spring-crm-multirole-security-jdbc-bcrypt-authentication/README.md

-# Spring CRM with multi-role and security using JDBC authentication with BCRYPT algorithm
+# Spring CRM with multi-role (drop-down list) and security using JDBC authentication with BCRYPT algorithm

 In this project I used Spring Security for JDBC authentication and authorization with custom login page.I applied authorization for appropriate user roles (EMPLOYEE, MANAGER or ADMIN).